vvvy/webhdfs-rs/INTEGRATION-TESTS.md

 # `webhdfs` integration tests

 Intergation tests are set up with Apache Bigtop provisioner 3-node cluster.
-See comments in `itt.sh` for details.
+See comments in [`itt.sh`](itt.sh) for details.

 DISCLAIMER: the integration tests were developed on a Windows 10 machine (using Docker Desktop and both Cygwin and WSL).
-While best effort was applied to ensure Linux and OS X compatibility, it hasn't been tested there (yet).
-Sholud you notice any bugs and incompatibilies, please create an issue under the Github project.
+While the best effort was made to ensure Linux and OS X compatibility, the test scripts have not been tested there (yet), and may contain bugs.
+Sholud you notice any bugs and incompatibilies, please create an issue in the webhdfs Github project.

 Steps: